ikoide/PongAlgorithms/README.md

         paddle.y -= paddle.velocity
 ```

 Bot #3 is similar to bot #2 with the exception that if the ball is above a certain height and the paddle is bellow a certain height then the ball will move in the opposite direction taking less time to get to the ball.
 It is the same when the ball is bellow a certain point and the paddle is above a certain point.
+The hope was that the paddle would be able to save distance to the ball by "cutting corners".

 #### Bot #4 Explained